abbec/deferred/Doc/Report/report.md

 Depth can also be stored in the G-Buffer.
 It is however possible to use the already existing depth buffer generation and bind the depth buffer as a shader resource in later stages.
-One important thing with the depth buffer generated by hardware is that it contains projected depth values, that is, clip space depth.
+One important property of the depth buffer generated by hardware is that it contains projected depth values, that is, clip space depth.
 To use this depth in calculations it has to be unprojected by dividing it with the distance